 Article

-Retinol is a fat-soluble vitamin A that is widely used in the food and pharmaceutical industries.
+Retinol is a fat‐soluble vitamin A that is widely used in the food and pharmaceutical industries.
 Currently, retinol is commercially produced by chemical synthesis.
 Microbial production of retinol has been alternatively explored but restricted to a mixture of retinoids including retinol, retinal, and retinoic acid.
-Thus, we introduced heterologous retinol dehydrogenase into retinoids mixture-producing Saccharomyces cerevisiae for the selective production of retinol using xylose.
-Expression of human RDH10 and Escherichia coli ybbO led to increases in retinol production, but retinal remained as a major product.
+Thus, we introduced heterologous retinol dehydrogenase into retinoids mixture‐producing Saccharomyces cerevisiae for the selective production of retinol using xylose.
+Expression of human RDH10 and Escherichia coli ybbO led to increase in retinol production, but retinal remained as a major product.
 In contrast, S. cerevisiae harboring human RDH12 produced retinol selectively with negligible production of retinal.
-The resulting strain (SR8A-RDH12) produced retinol only.
+The resulting strain (SR8A‐RDH12) produced retinol only.
 However, more glycerol was accumulated due to intracellular redox imbalance.
-Therefore, Lactococcus lactis noxE coding for H2O-forming NADH oxidase was additionally introduced to resolve the redox imbalance.
+Therefore, Lactococcus lactis noxE coding for H2O‐forming NADH oxidase was additionally introduced to resolve the redox imbalance.
 The resulting strain produced 52% less glycerol and more retinol with a 30% higher yield than a parental strain.
 As the produced retinol was not stable, we examined culture and storage conditions including temperature, light, and antioxidants for the optimal production of retinol.
 In conclusion, we achieved selective production of retinol efficiently from xylose by introducing human RDH12 and NADH oxidase into S. cerevisiae.
-This article is protected by copyright.
-All rights reserved.

 ...
 They are composed of three structural moieties: a β-ionone ring, an isoprenoid backbone, and a functional group such as an alcohol (retinol), an aldehyde (retinal), a carboxylic acid (retinoic acid), or an ester group (retinyl esters) [3].
 In a biotechnological aspect, retinoids are used as a dermatological agent against acne, psoriasis, skin aging, and other skin conditions [4]. ...